Kyriakos Mitsotakis: Political career

 During the 2000 legislative election, Mitsotakis worked for New Democracy's national campaign.
 In the 2004 legislative election, Mitsotakis ran in the Athens B constituency, receiving more votes than any other New Democracy candidate in the country and was elected to the Hellenic Parliament.

-Mitsotakis is honorary president of Konstantinos K. Mitsotakis Foundation, aiming at promoting the life and works of Konstantinos Mitsotakis and at reporting the modern political history of Greece.

-On 24 June 2013, Mitsotakis was appointed as the Minister of Administrative Reform and e-Governance in Antonis Samaras' cabinet, succeeding Antonis Manitakis.
-He served in this position until January 2015.
+On 24 June 2013, Mitsotakis was appointed as the Minister of Administrative Reform and e-Governance in Antonis Samaras's cabinet, succeeding Antonis Manitakis.
+He was in this position until January 2015.
 During this time, he pursued comprehensive national reforms by implementing a functional reorganization of institutions, structures and processes.
 He steadfastly supported the drastic downsizing of the Public Sector and the structural reform of the tax administration.

-In 2015, Mitsotakis served as a parliamentary representative for New Democracy, representing the President of the party in Parliament, as well as the body of the party's Representatives.
+In 2015, Mitsotakis was a parliamentary representative for New Democracy, representing the President of the party in Parliament, as well as the body of the party's Representatives.
 He was charged with expressing the positions of his party during Parliamentary procedures and discourse, as well as ensuring the proper function of Parliament through a process of checks and balances.
 In March 2015, he claimed that then-Minister of Finance Yanis Varoufakis was undermining the Greek negotiations over the third bailout programme, saying: "Every time he opens his mouth, he creates a problem for the country's negotiating position."

 Mitsotakis was the first of four New Democracy members to announce their candidacy in the leadership election, declared following the resignation of Antonis Samaras as party leader and the failure of New Democracy in the September 2015 snap election.
 Amongst the other contestants was then-interim leader and former Speaker of the Hellenic Parliament Vangelis Meimarakis.
-According to the Financial Times, Mitsotakis was "billed as an outsider in the leadership race" due to the party establishment's support of Meimarakis' candidacy.
+According to the Financial Times, Mitsotakis was "billed as an outsider in the leadership race" due to the party establishment's support of Meimarakis's candidacy.
 Following the first round of voting with no clear winner, Mitsotakis came second, 11% behind Meimarakis.

 On 10 January 2016, Mitsotakis was elected president of the New Democracy political party succeeding Ioannis Plakiotakis (transitional president) with almost 4% difference from opponent Vangelis Meimarakis.
-A week following Mitsotakis' election as leader, two opinion polls were published that put New Democracy ahead of Syriza for the first time in a year.
+A week following Mitsotakis's election as leader, two opinion polls were published that put New Democracy ahead of Syriza for the first time in a year.

 His party won 33% of the votes in the European elections in 2019.
 He managed to win back votes from the Golden Dawn Party.
 Following the election results, the Hellenic Parliament was dissolved and a snap election was called.